-I know when I was first learning about herbs, I would excitedly read a new recipe or tutorial only to find out it needed some exotic-sounding special ingredient that required an internet order to obtain.
+When I was first learning about herbs, I would excitedly read a new recipe or tutorial only to find out it needed some exotic-sounding special ingredient that required an internet order to obtain.

-Optimally, you’d want an organic brand, but these recipes should work with whatever type is available to you.
+Optimally, you’d want an organic brand, but these recipes will work with whatever type is available to you.

 Before we get started, a quick rundown on some of the potential benefits of ginger: